×

 What does code P1450 mean?

 P1450 code is a manufacturer-specific code defined by Ford as ‘Unable To Bleed Up Fuel Tank Vacuum.’
-Carmakers like Mercedes, Jaguar, Lincoln, Mercury, and Oldsmobile defines the code as ‘Inability of Evaporative Emission Control System to Bleed Fuel Tank,’ which is the same as Ford’s definition.
+Carmakers like Mercedes, Jaguar, Lincoln, Mercury, and Oldsmobile define the code as ‘Inability of Evaporative Emission Control System to Bleed Fuel Tank,’ which is the same as Ford’s definition.

 When the PCM detects an excessive vacuum in the fuel tank and/or EVAP system on these cars, code P1450 activates.
 In these definitions, ‘bleeding’ denotes the PCM’s incapability to maintain a specified vacuum in the EVAP system only while the engine is spinning faster than idling RPMs.
 The EVAP stops gasoline vapors from the fuel tank and injection system from getting released into the atmosphere.

-Error P1450 displays and the check engine light turns on when the high vacuum is maintained above 60 seconds.
+Error P1450 displays, and the check engine light turns on when the high vacuum is maintained above 60 seconds.

-What can cause the P1450 code?
+What can cause a P1450 code?

 There are various causes for this error code to activate.
 The majority of these links to your vehicle’s EVAP system.
 Below listed are some factors that can lead to this DTC.